Lind-Project/lind-docs/docs/RustPOSIX/Style-Guide.md

 /// # Errors
 ///
+/// A description of the conditions under which the function returns an error.
+///
+/// # Panics
+///
-/// A description of the conditions under which the function returns an error. pub fn my_function(arg1: Type1, arg2: Type2) -> Result<ReturnType, ErrorType> {
+/// A description of the conditions under which the function will panic. pub fn my_function(arg1: Type1, arg2: Type2) -> Result<ReturnType, ErrorType> {
     // Function implementation
 }